How do magnetic bearings work in a centrifugal compressor?

 With the global climate crisis looming over, the development of increasingly efficient equipment stands out as a key achievement.
 This is precisely the context in which the importance of magnetic bearings and chiller efficiency can be understood.

+As global concerns about climate change and energy consumption grow, improving the efficiency of cooling systems has become a priority in various sectors, including residential, commercial, and industrial applications.
 As more and more cities embrace district energy, the development of efficient and sustainable compressors remains a crucial aspect.
 As such, this guarantees that sustainable cities will also be able to provide comfortable temperatures for citizens.

 District cooling represents a centralized system that provides cooling to multiple buildings or areas from a single energy source.
 It is considered more sustainable compared to conventional individual heating and cooling systems for several reasons, their energy efficiency being one of the most important.
 As such, the heat pumps are a type of cooling technology that can also be used for heating.
 They operate by transferring heat from one location to another, and when used in cooling mode, they can achieve high levels of efficiency compared to traditional heating and cooling systems.